Dealer Takeaways

 - Listen to your technician candidates: never assume today’s solution will work tomorrow.

-As these students start, the first 3 months will be some standard curriculum.
-That would be SNP Service 101, where we’re teaching our business processes, John Deere Service Advisor, the standard business tools that they need in terms of how they conduct their business.
-That’s followed up with a module on engines and transmissions, and then a module on components.
-That will be approximately the first third of the curriculum.
+As these students start, the first 3 months will be standard curriculum.
+That’s SNP Service 101, where we’re teaching our business processes, John Deere Service Advisor, the standard business tools they use to conduct their business.
+That’s followed by a module on engines and transmissions, and then a module on components.

-After that, we move into month long blocks that are product specific.
-Upon completion of the program, these students will all have gone through the core curriculum and then 4-5 different product-specific blocks, with the idea being they’ll come out ready to be productive in the shop, either on turf and some of the smaller equipment or specialized on large ag.
+Then we move into month long product specific blocks.
+Upon completion of the program, these students will have gone through the core curriculum and then 4-5 product-specific blocks.

-We provide housing for the students.
-This is all in a centralized facility in the geographic center of our footprint, so right outside St. Louis.
+This is all in a centralized facility in the geographic center of our footprint right outside St. Louis, where we provide housing for the students.
 When they come to work, we’re paying them as full-time employees.
-Their training is their job, so they’re on our payroll.
-They’re expected to show up just like it’s their job.
-I’d say 80-90% of them know exactly where they’re going to be upon graduation.
+I’d say 80-90% of them know exactly where they’ll be upon graduation.

 How many students do you have in your first class?

 Our original thought was to have 15 students the first year, 20 the second year and 25 in the third.
-And with the space we have, we think 25 is the maximum number of students we’d ever want to have in given time.
+With the space we have, 25 is the maximum number we’d ever want to have at any given time.

-In our first year, we actually ended up with 26 students, so we hit our year 3 goal in the first year.
-And the interesting thing is this system will perpetuate itself.
-These guys are all from local communities.
-In some ways they’re local success stories, so the program is feeding on itself.
+In our first year, we ended up with 26 students.
+The interesting thing is this system will perpetuate itself.
+They’re all from local communities, and they’re local success stories, so the program is feeding on itself.
 We already have more applicants for next fall’s class than we have spots available.

-We’re going to be in a little different position for the second year where we’re going to be selecting students, working through some interviews and picking the best available as opposed to year one.
-Truthfully, we took everyone who applied.
-It’s a nice position to be in, to be a little bit more selective.
-We were glad to be filled to capacity right away.
+We’ll be a different position for the second year and going to be selecting students, working through some interviews and picking the best available as opposed to year one.

 How did you find your first applicants?
 Where did you advertise the academy?

-We’ve always had a pretty active presence in our local communities, either through the high school, 4-H programs or college fairs.
-Really this was all about putting an offering out there and continuing conversations we were already having.
+We’ve always had an active presence in our local communities, either through the high school, 4-H programs or college fairs.
+This was all about putting an offering out and continuing conversations we were already having.

-What we found is that for a lot of students, it’s a lot more attractive to have an official job right away and be able to go to work in 10 months as opposed to 2 years.
-Some people are more inclined to want to do that.
-Honestly, some people just need to do that.
+What we found is that for a lot of students, it’s more attractive to have a job right away and be able to go to work in 10 months as opposed to 2 years.
+Some people just need to do that.
 They need to be making money sooner.

-For our student signing days, we’re taking fun pictures of people with their families back at their high school, just like they’ve signed up to be a linebacker at the University of Alabama, so it’s neat.
-These guys are proud, their families are proud.
-It’s a fun way for us to celebrate success back in their local communities.
+For our student signing days, we’re taking fun pictures of people with their families back at their high school, like they’ve signed up to be a linebacker at the University of Alabama.
+These guys and their families are proud.
+It’s a fun way for us to celebrate success in their local communities.

 What are your expectations for your return on investment?

-We really did this for strategic reasons and securing the pipeline of technicians.
-We do though have a return on investment model, and we have to keep ourselves honest about the economics.
-At full population with 25 students, it costs us about $65,000 per student to get them through the program.
-That is with all costs, everything being fully allocated from the utilities to the instructors, to the tools we provide — every student gets a $10,000 set of tools that’s theirs after 2 years.
+We have a return on investment model, and we have to keep ourselves honest about the economics.
+At 25 students, it costs us $65,000 per student to get them through the program.
+That’s with everything being fully allocated from the utilities to the instructors, to the tools we provide.
+Every student gets a $10,000 set of tools that’s theirs after 2 years.

-All this is part of the initial startup cost.
-We’ve made a $65,000 commitment for each student.
-A combination of saving the tuition reimbursement expense if we were sending them to a John Deere school, internal training that we will save on and improving productivity in their first 2 years in the shop are where we will see the return.
+A combination of saving the tuition reimbursement expense if we were sending them to a John Deere school, internal training that we will save on and improving their productivity in their first 2 years in the shop is where we will see the return.

 For dealers who might be considering starting their own training program, where do you recommend they start?

-If our financial assumptions are correct, it’s a no-brainer for dealers of scale that can afford to make this kind of investment.
+If our financial assumptions are correct, it’s a no-brainer for dealers of scale that can afford to make this investment.
 We already have had several dealers approach us who are already willing to take the risk.
-The larger group will be people who pause a little bit and wait to see how this goes, to see if we can change the productivity curve enough to make this work.

-We believe the more we can do and the more we can learn and listen to these students, the more effective we are going to be.
-We’re learning a lot by listening to what these technician students want and need instead of just assuming that what worked yesterday is the right answer for tomorrow.
+We believe the more we can do and learn and listen to these students, the more effective we are going to be.
+We’re learning a lot by listening to what these students want and need instead of assuming what worked yesterday is the right answer for tomorrow.